Generalized moonshine II: Borcherds products: Automorphic infinite products

 This matches the product expansion given in Proposition \ref{prop:prod2} \end{proof}

-To fit the Hecke-monic product expansion results into the singular theta lift framework, it now suffices to show that either the singularities of $F$ have real coefficients, or that $F$ has real coefficients along the span of $w$.
+To fit the results about Hecke-monic product expansions from Section \ref{sec:hecke-monic} into the singular theta-lift framework, it now suffices to show that either the singularities of $F$ have real coefficients, or that $F$ has real coefficients along the span of $w$.
 We do not know how to do this in general, but it can be proved for the cases that interest us most.